djmetzle/djmetzle.github.io/_posts/2017-09-28-fizzbuzz-instance.md

 ### The "Launch" Modal

 Uh-oh!
 That's not all.
-We still need to configure an SSH key to log into our new instance.
+We still need to configure an SSH [key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) to log into our new instance.
 In the dropdown that says "Choose an existing key pair" select "Create a new key pair".
 Give your new key an interesting name and download it with the "Download Key Pair" button.